Sustainable Investing and the Cross-Section of Returns and Maximum Drawdown: Empirical Study

 \section{Empirical Study}

-We collect monthly data from WRDS and OWL Analytics for stocks listed in the NYSE, AMEX, and NASDAQ.
-After calculating one-year forward maximum drawdown, we obtain a data set that starts in January 1980 and ends in June 2017, totaling 450 months.
-We account for 96 characteristics in total, including 16 ESG scores, 5 binary variables, and 1 categorical variable with 9 outcomes for sectors (based on Bloomberg's categories).\\ \\ The regression is performed by considering maximum drawdown as the dependent variable on one hand, and the matrix with rescaled firm characteristics as the predictors on the other hand.
-Rescaling the (raw) predictors to a common level addresses, in part, the non-stationarity of raw predictors, leading to improved out-of-sample results.\\ \\ After training the nine models, i.e., linear model (LM), Lasso, Ridge, Elastic Net (ENet), Random Forest (RF), Partial Least Square (PLS), Principal Component Regression (PCR), Extreme Gradient Boosting Trees (XGBoost), and Multi-layer Perceptron (MLP), we compare the results based on the out-of-sample performance measures.
+We collect monthly data from WRDS, OWL Analytics, and TruValue Labs for stocks listed in the Russel 3000 index.
+Our data set starts in January 1970 and ends in December 2019.
+We account for 119 non-ESG characteristics in total and 20 ESG-related variables, 16 from OWL Analytics and 4 from TruValue Labs.\\ \\ The regression is performed by considering the log excess returns and maximum drawdown (without any transformation as opposed to the explanatory variables) as the dependent variable and the matrix of rescaled firm characteristics as the predictors.
+The models trained along with their parameters are given in Table \ref{tab:hyperparams_logER} and \ref{tab:hyperparams_mdd}.
+We compare the results based on out-of-sample performance

-\subsection{The cross-section of maximum drawdown \footnote{We also conduct a similar analysis for the one-year excess returns to the risk-free rate.
-While these results are not detailed in this paper, they are summarized in footnotes throughout the results section.}}

-\subsubsection{A first analysis without ESG data}
+\subsection{A first analysis without ESG data}

-Because the ESG data begins in 2009, we omit ESG scores for a first analysis in which we test the models using the other 80 variables.
+Because ESG data begin in 2007, we omit ESG scores for a first analysis in which we test the models using the other 111 variables.
 This enables us to carry out the analysis on a larger test set that includes the 2008 crisis.
-The training set starts in January 1980 and ends in March 2006, while the test set to start in March 2007 and ends in June 2017.
+The training set starts in January 1970 and ends in December 2000, while the test set starts in January 2001 and ends in December 2019.